How Malaysia, Germany and the US differ in their definition of a leader

 Caught in between the Malaysian and German leadership structures is the American model.
-American’s successes need no introduction and its model of leadership is the cornerstone to all the era defining and life changing successes.
+America’s successes need no introduction and its model of leadership is the cornerstone to all the era-defining and life-changing successes.

 The Land of the Free is self-explanatory.
 Among all the freedoms that are championed, none is perhaps as important as the freedom of speech.